Chirality distributions inside baryons in ${\rm QCD_2}$: Chirality of topological solitons in the Sine-Gordon model: exact results

-We also note that, surprisingly, the energy part of our Sine-Gordon soliton is made of a non-topological soliton of the inverted $\lambda\phi^4$ of \cite{Dvali:2015jxa}.
+We also note that, surprisingly, the energy part of our sine-Gordon soliton is made of a nontopological soliton of the inverted $\lambda\phi^4$ of \cite{Dvali:2015jxa}.
 In this theory, the soliton profile takes the form

 \beq \phi_{n-t} (x) = \frac{m}{\sqrt{\lambda}} \text{sech}(mx) \ , \eeq with $m$ the bare mass of the theory.
 This suggests that such a decomposition between energy and topology is indeed meaningful and may help shed some new light on the structure of topological states.